There may be affiliate links in this post. Read my disclosure policy to learn more.

 Bunratty Castle in County Clare

 Bunratty Castle is the most authentic castle in Ireland.
-In stands on the spot that was a Viking trading camp in 970AD.
-The current castle is the 4th to have been built on the site and has the best collection of medieval furniture in Ireland.
-The castle stands on 26 acres of beautiful County Clare countryside and has something of interest for all members of the family.
+It stands on the spot that was a Viking trading camp in 970AD.
+The current castle is the fourth to have been built on the site and has the best collection of medieval furniture in Ireland.
+The castle stands on 26 acres of beautiful County Clare countryside and has something of interest for all family members.

 Its most important feature is the recreation of a 19th-century village with 30 buildings grouped around the village square.
-There is a main street filled with excellent copies of authentic shops of the period.
+The main street is filled with excellent copies of authentic shops of the period.

-There is the interactive fairy trail that leads along a woodland path and there is a booklet for solving the mystery.
-The rare breeds farm with the petting section is fun for children and the Viking playground has a large wooden play castle with four towers.
+There is an interactive fairy trail leading along a woodland path, and a booklet for solving the mystery.
+The rare breed farm with the petting section is fun for children, and the Viking playground has a large wooden play castle with four towers.